mhpi/generic_deltamodel/docs/configuration.md

 - **batch_size**: Testing batch size.
 Must be less than total number of samples.

 - **test_epoch**: Epoch to test model from.
 Model weights must be available for this epoch.

+- **year_by_year**: [bool] If True, shift `start_time` back to 1 January of the preceding year so that each evaluated year is preceded by a full calendar year of warm-up data.
+Intended for trainers that reset model states once per year; the default (False) leaves the test window exactly as configured.

 </br>